Memorial Arboretum: Trees

 Fall foliage at Memorial Arboretum

-Arlington National Cemetery is home to a significant collection of trees and landscapes.
+Arlington National Cemetery's Memorial Arboretum is home to a significant collection of trees and landscapes.
 Its more than 9,000 trees include approximately 400 varieties and species, both native to the area and exotic.
 Some of the cemetery’s oldest trees, at nearly 250 years old, pre-date the first burials.
 Many trees have been planted and/or dedicated by U.S. presidents, visiting dignitaries, military organizations or the families of service members.

 The purpose of the Memorial Arboretum is to research, document and interpret the stories behind the cemetery's trees and landscapes.
 We invite you to explore these hallowed grounds in every season.